 Review from 2010 -> The facilities are spacious, brand new and cleaned daily so they’re very nice.
 Their only ding is that they only built one shower per restroom (one men’s and one women’s) so if it’s occupied you’re out of luck to get clean.
 There’s also on-site dump station and potable water.

 Lithia is kind of in the middle of nowhere so it’s not exactly a “destination” location, but the park itself has plenty of activity to keep you busy.
 Within the park there is a playground, picnic pavilion, grassy play area, lakes, over 20 miles of horse/hiking trails, and over 17 miles of mountain biking trails.
 Plus you do have access to grocery shopping, coffee and even a very good BBQ within ~20 mins of the park.
 Great place to just hang and enjoy nature.

 - Pet Friendliness = 5/5

-Another great pet-friendly location.
-Lots of space in the campground, plus plenty of hiking in the surrounding area (trails can be accessed directly from end of Lonesome Lake view)
+A fabulously pet-friendly location.
+Lots of space in the campground, plus over 20 miles of dog-friendly hiking in the surrounding area (trails can be accessed directly from end of Lonesome Lake view).
+Polly loved it here!

 Overall Rating = 4.4